This course is open for applications.

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 120

 - EDEXCEL (BTEC) Diploma: To include six units in Biology or Chemistry.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

-- Baccalaureate IB: A minimum grade of 6 in higher level Biology or Chemistry.
+- Baccalaureate IB: A minimum Grade 6 in Higher Level Biology or Chemistry.

 - Irish Highers: h2 in biology or chemistry.